 This is a story of how a penny changed my life.

-Up until this point, my life was pretty good.
-I was the only child until my sister came along when I was 3.
-At first I was very upset but then my father took me to work with him.
+Until I was three, my life was pretty good.
+I was the only child — until my sister came along.
+At first, I was very upset.
+But then my father took me to work with him.
 He gave me “work to help him” and I felt quite grown up.
 I was rather proud of myself and constantly asked for things to do to “help.”

 So I saw how Money, Even A Single Penny, Can Spark An Explosion Out of Nowhere!
-And for me: for the first time, I met injustice and I saw when facing prejudice I was an invisible child, just a Chinese face, in that person’s eyes.
+And for me: For the first time, I met injustice and I saw when facing prejudice I was an invisible child, just a Chinese face, in that person’s eyes.
 But I also met kindness from strangers who stood up for me and took care of me.

 4 thoughts on “A Penny Changed My Life — I Became Invisible”

 Hi Lilian, I am Qing Wang.
 Hope you still remembered me.
 I’m so lucky I could meet you all in EAST BRG.
 I am a really shy girl and it took me a lot of encouragement to say these words in front of you I want to be great.

 Dear Wang Qing, I was also shy (maybe you can tell that from my photographs) but with the encouragement of my colleagues I started to be more direct and I spoke out more.
 I would love to meet you.
 Would you like to have lunch on Friday?
 Please send me an email.